tylerjensen/ServiceWire/README.md

 ServiceWire
 ===========

+### Changes including some breaking changes in version 5.0.0

+1. Dropped strong named assembly.

+2. Support for NetStandard 2.0 and .NET Framework 4.62.
+Dropped support for .NET 3.5.

+3. Modified projects and NuGet package generation from Visual Studio 2017.

+4. Dropped separate projects used to build different targets.

+5. Converted test projects to XUnit with multiple targets to allow "dotnet test" run of all targets.

 ### Breaking Changes in version 4.0.1

 1. Switched ServiceWire (and ServiceMq) to Newtonsoft.Json for serialization.
 Eliminates use of BinaryFormatter and its required Serializable attribute.
 Also eliminates ServiceStack.Text 3 dependency which has problems serializing structs.